s3prl/s3prl/s3prl/downstream/mos_prediction/README.md

 python3 run_downstream.py -f -m train -n $EXP_NAME -u $UPSTREAM -d $DOWNSTREAM
 ```
-If you only want to directly use the MOS predictor instead of fine-tuning your own one, please refer the code in the upstream folder (See [**MOS Predictor**](../../upstream/mos_prediction)).

 ## Train Your Model
 You can also customize your own model with specfic dataset or downstream structure by modifying the code (See [**Add new downstream tasks**](../../downstream/README.md#add-new-downstream-tasks)).